 Major Hunting Grounds

-Julia Street -- Many of the city’s best contemporary art galleries (many listed under “Art Galleries”) line Julia Street from Camp Street to the river.
+Julia Street -- Some of the city’s best contemporary art galleries (many listed under “Art Galleries”) line Julia Street from Camp Street to the river (and fork off into surrounding side streets).
 The quality of local talent exhibited here—among both creators and curators—is quite astounding.

 Riverbend, MAPLE & Oak Street -- To reach these fetching Carrollton area shops, ride the St. Charles Avenue streetcar to stop no. 44, then walk a block down Maple Street.
-There, Maple Street Book Store, upscale boutique Angelique, and delectable po’ boy shop The Sammich inhabit several renovated old buildings.
+There cool designs at Sarah Ott and the delectable Maple Street Patisserie inhabit renovated Creold cottages and old buildings.
 Four blocks up Dublin Street is the happening Oak Street shopping and dining district.
-Check out the excellent Blue Cypress Books, local goods from Detour, and weird and wacky Rabbit Ears gallery.
-For refreshments, try famed restaurant Jacque-Imo’s and the Plum Street Snoball stand a block away.
+Check out the excellent Blue Cypress Books, high-end knives at Coutelier, and the weird and wacky Rabbit Ears vintage-goods gallery.
+For refreshments, try famed restaurant Jacque-Imo’s, Breads on Oak, something chill from Ale on Oak, or an icy Plum Street Snoball a block away.